 Buyers should state the expected completion date of the project, including any other important project milestones.

 Evaluate major factors to mitigate risk

-The supply chain risk in the market for process control systems services is low.
-Upstream suppliers include construction firms, instrumentation and senor manufacturers as well as universities and software publishers.
+The supply chain risk in the market for process control systems services is moderate.
+Upstream suppliers include construction firms, instrumentation and sensor manufacturers as well as universities and software publishers.
 However, suppliers in this market rely primarily on skilled labor and do not depend on critical raw materials to provide...
 Subscribe to learn more.